Mukundrao Pai

 Mukundrao Damodar Pai (21 June 1883 – 5 August 1948) was an Indian cricketer and a member of the first Indian team that toured England in 1911 under the captaincy of Bhupinder Singh of Patiala.
 Pai was the first Indian cricketer to score a century on his first-class debut, playing for the Hindus against the Europeans in the Bombay Presidency game in 1906.

-In a career spanning 15 years, he played a total of 22 first-class matches scoring 640 runs before retiring as a captain of the Hindus cricket team in 1920.
+In a career spanning 15 years, he played a total of 22 first-class matches scoring 640 runs before retiring as captain of the Hindus cricket team in 1920.

 Biography

 Pai was born on 21 June 1883 in Bombay, in what was then British India into a Gaud Saraswat Brahmin family.

 He made his first-class cricket debut in the Bombay Presidency game between Hindus and Europeans at the Bombay Gymkhana in 1906.
 He scored a century on debut, scoring 107 runs in the first innings before being bowled by British army officer William Faviell.
 In scoring the century, Pai became the first Indian to score a century on his first-class debut.
 He followed it up with a score of 44 in the second innings before being bowled by another British army officer John Turner.
 The Hindus went on to win the game by 238 runs.
 The Europeans were captained by J.G.
 Greig, while the Hindus were captained by C.V.
 Mehta.

 Pai was a member of the Indian cricket team that toured England in 1911 under the captaincy of Bhupinder Singh of Patiala, a tour that is recognised as the first official tour of an Indian team to England.
 As the youngest member of the touring team, he did not have a very successful tour, playing four of the 14 first-class matches on the tour, and scoring a total of 51 runs, including a highest score of 24.
 He played in the matches against Oxford University, Leicestershire, Northamptonshire, and Warwickshire.
 He was employed in Bombay as a manager with the trading company E.D.
 Sassoon & Co., which was run at that time by the city's prominent Baghdadi Jews.